ctrlplusb/cinderella/README.md

 ## Introduction

-> WIP

-I must be up front and say that this library is heavily inspired by the supremely awesome [animejs](http://animejs.com/) - I would highly recommend that you try them out before this library.
-Anime is extremely popular, well maintained, and just all out badass.
+This library is _heavily_ inspired by [`animejs`](http://animejs.com/). `animejs` is wildly popular, well maintained, and just all out badass - so if you are a sane person you'll likely want to check them out first.
+I created `cinderella` to selfishly create the specific API and timeline semantics that I desired.

 ## Tutorial